ElementsProject/peerswap/docs/upgrade.md

 If you are an active node with frequent incoming swap request you can run the following conmand to stop accepting swap requests.

- - lnd: `pscli rejectswaps true`
+ - lnd: `pscli allowswaprequests false`
- - c-lightning: `lightning-cli peerswap-rejectswaps true`
+ - c-lightning: `lightning-cli peerswap-allowswaprequests false`

 To revert run:

+ - lnd: `pscli allowswaprequests true`
+ - c-lightning: `lightning-cli peerswap-allowswaprequests true`

+To display the current setting run:

- - lnd: `pscli rejectswaps false`
+ - lnd: `pscli allowswaprequests`
- - c-lightning: `lightning-cli peerswap-rejectswaps false`
+ - c-lightning: `lightning-cli peerswap-allowswaprequests`

 #### Upgrade failures